A World-Class Education System

-The Peterson Liberals entered office with an ambitious agenda to prepare the province and its people for the 21st Century.
+The Peterson Liberals entered office with an ambitious agenda to prepare the province and its people for the 21st century.
 At the heart of that agenda was setting up young people for success in a rapidly changing world through strong public education.
-Education Ministers Sean Conway and Chris Ward would transform early learning, primary and secondary education, and postsecondary skills training for an entire generation.
+Sean Conway and Chris Ward would transform early learning programs, reorient primary education towards problem solving, and introduce new secondary skills training for an entire generation.

 Separate School Funding

-After the Miller Government fell and the Peterson Government took power, newly appointed Liberal Education Minister Sean Conway quickly introduced the government’s very first piece of legislation.
-It amended the Education Act and completed Davis’s promise, finally extending full funding to Catholic schools.
+After the Miller government fell and the Peterson government took office, newly appointed Liberal Education Minister Sean Conway quickly introduced the government’s very first piece of legislation.
+It amended the Education Act to extend full funding to Catholic schools.
+After extensive public hearings, the legislation was passed in June 1986.

 Expanding Kindergarten

-Once it had settled the separate school funding issue, the Peterson Government turned its focus to its own education agenda and quickly got to work improving early childhood education.
+Once it had settled the separate school funding issue, the Peterson government quickly got to work improving early childhood education.
 The Liberals saw it as one of the most pressing social and economic issues facing Ontario families and a key ingredient of preparing the province for the new millennium.

 To set children up for success from the earliest ages, Ministers of Community and Social Services John Sweeney and Charles Beer significantly expanded kindergarten by requiring all schools to offer half-day junior and senior kindergarten, as well as full-day senior kindergarten, where space permitted.